siavava/portfolio/content/writing/computing/exposition/001-multiples-sum/index.md

 With tail recursion, we effectively iterate (recursively!) through all values in the range and, when a value is a multiple of any of the divisors, we adjust[^1] the value of the accumulator that is passed forward to the next recursive call.

+[^1]: We adjust the value passed to the next recursive call, but we do not
+      mutate the accumulator directly in the current call!
+The function is still pure and referentially transparent.

 ## Approach 3: Monadic State Management